Mounting and accessing physical disks from WSL2 using wsl –mount

 lsblk

-You'll see something like this: /dev/sdb, /dev/sdb1, /dev/sdb2….
-For identify the file system For each partition, use:
+You'll see something like: /dev/sdb, /dev/sdb1, /dev/sdb2… .
+To identify the file system of each partition, use:

 sudo blkid /dev/sdb1

-Once you have a clear index and type, Mount the partition from Windows specifying both parameters:
+Once you have a clear index and type, mount the partition from Windows specifying both parameters:

 wsl.exe --mount \\.\PHYSICALDRIVEX --partition 3 --type ext4